How-to Guides

 gpt-4o (async job)gpt-4o via Batch API50%

 Cross-provider redirects (e.g., OpenAI → Anthropic) change the response object format.
-If your code accesses provider-specific fields (like logprobs or usage.cache_read_input_tokens), test with shadow mode first.
+If your code accesses provider-specific fields (like logprobs or usage.cache_read_input_tokens), test on a low-traffic feature first — there's no shadow/dry-run mode to validate this before the rule goes live.

-If quality issues arise, click Pause on the rule — the original model resumes immediately.
+If quality issues arise, click Pause on the rule — the original model resumes immediately, with no deployment needed.

 On this page